-- 1. Log on to the ECS Console. - 2.
+- 1. Log on to the ECS console. - 2.
 In the left-side navigation pane, choose Snapshot & Images > Images. - 3.
-Select a region. - 4.
-Find the custom image you want to export.
-In the Action column, click Export Image. - a.
-In the Export Image dialog box, click Confirm Address shown in the figure below.
+Select the target region. - Find the custom image you want to export and then, in the Actions column, click Export Image. - a.
+In the Export Image dialog box, click Conform Address.

 - b.
-In the Cloud Resource Access Authorization window, click Confirm Authorization Policy to allow ECS to access your OSS resources. - Return to the ECS Console homepage.
+In the Cloud Resource Access Authorization window, click Confirm Authorization Policy to allow ECS to access your OSS resources. - Return to the ECS console homepage.
 In the Actions column of the Images page, click Export Image again. - 6.
 In the Export Image dialog box: - · Select the OSS bucket in the specified region. - Set the prefix of the object name of the exported image.
 For example, if you set Demo as the prefix, then the exported image file displayed in the OSS bucket is named Demo-[ automatically generated file name]. - 7.
-Click OK to export the image. - 8.
+Click OK. - 8.
 (Optional) Cancel the image export task.
-Before the task is completed, you can go to the Manage Tasks page in the ECS Console, find the relevant task in the specified region and cancel the task.
+Before the task is completed, you can go to the Tasks management page in the ECS console, find the relevant task in the specified region and cancel the task.

-You can also use the ECS APIs ExportImage and CancelTask to perform the above operations.
+You can also use the ECS APIs ExportImage and CancelTask to perform the preceding operations.